Resources

 Hospitals face a perfect storm of financial challenges that threaten access to high-quality, timely care.

 • A systemic shortfall in reimbursement from Medi-Cal and Medicare.
-Combined, Medicare and Medi-Cal pay 75 cents for every dollar it costs to care for patients.
+Medicare and Medi-Cal pay 75 cents for every dollar it costs to care for patients.
 Statewide, 72% of hospital volume comes from Medi-Cal and Medicare combined.

 • An aging population will turn to Medicare in greater numbers (the over 65 population is expected to grow to one in five by 2030).
 This leaves fewer individuals with commercial insurance that can help offset Medicare and Medi-Cal reimbursement shortfalls.